6 Tips To Deal With Employee Moonlighting

 This is when an employee manages both jobs without any trouble.
 Some employees kickstart side business or startups while doing part-time jobs.
 Most of the employees run their own business parallelly along with their job.

 There are many reasons why people go moonlighting.
 The following are some of the reasons for moonlighting.

 Moonlighting has been a new hot topic.
 Here are some stories that show how businesses are taking significant steps to deal with moonlighters.

-- Wipro terminated 300 employees who moonlighted for its top competitors.
-According to Rishad Premji, anyone who works for Wipro while moonlighting for a competitor will not be part of Wipro.
+- Wipro terminated 300 employees who moonlighted for its top competitors, according to a report by LiveMint.
+Rishad Premji, chairman of the company, stated that individuals engaged in working for Wipro while simultaneously moonlighting for a competitor would not be considered as part of the Wipro workforce.

 - Infosys alerts its employees against moonlighting and says it could result in termination.
 They have a contract that states that the employees will not engage in moonlighting or any other outside employment, as it will be regarded as a clear violation of the company’s employee code of conduct.
 Every new staff must also confirm that they have no outstanding commitments to any other employer who would interfere with their work at Infosys.

 - Despite the enduring debate about moonlighting in India, technology giant IBM has stated that moonlighting is unethical, and the firm does not accept this practice from the employees.
 While these companies oppose moonlighting, there are some companies that support moonlighting.

 - Deccan Chronicles reports that Swiggy allows its employees to take on external projects under its pioneering moonlighting policy.

 - Tech Mahindra CEO N Ganapathy Subramaniam said that if the employees meet efficiency and productivity standards and do nothing that harms the company, I have no problems with them earning extra money through moonlighting.